 No data transmission over the Internet can be guaranteed to be 100% secure.
 The nature of the Internet is such that HBFI cannot ensure or warrant the security of any information you transmit to us over the Internet and you do so at your own risk.
 However, we will take all reasonable and appropriate security measures to protect the transmission of and access to personal information.

 Any changes to this Cookies Notice will be posted on this website so that you are aware of the information we collect, how we use it and under what circumstances, if any, we disclose it.
-If you have any questions, comments or concerns about this Cookies Notice, please contact the Data Protection Officer, Home Building Finance Ireland, Treasury Building, Grand Canal Street, Dublin 2.
+If you have any questions, comments or concerns about this Cookies Notice, please contact the Data Protection Officer, Home Building Finance Ireland, Treasury Dock, North Wall Quay, Dublin 1, D01 A9T8.

 This website uses cookie technology.
 Cookies are small pieces of data stored in simple text files placed on your computer hard drive or mobile device by our website’s server and stored by the browser on your computer.
 Only our server will be able to retrieve, or read, the contents of the cookie.
 Each cookie is unique to your web browser.
 Cookies can be read by our website on your subsequent visits.
 The information stored in a cookie may relate to your browsing habits on the web page and usually contains some anonymous information such as a unique identification number.